 SI no. Query Reply (1) (2) (3) 76 - It will be recorded against item 341.
 However, for the books purchased for library & amount capitalised, the amount will be reported in item 805 of block 8.
-77 Is insurance made on manufactured goods in transit to be included against item 338? · Blocks 4 and 4.1: Receipts 78 If there are entries in items 301 to 306 of block 3 then can there be nil entries in Block 4 item 401 to 406?
-Yes, it is possible in a few cases.
+77 Such expenditure made are treated as distributive expenditure and recorded in bl.
+5, item 502, provided the same is considered while recording gross sale value in block 4.
+This insurance is made for delivery of manufactured goods at select locations.
+This is a part of selling expenses and hence a part of distributive expenses.
+Insurances made on plant and machinery, raw materials, etc. will be operating expenses and recorded against item 338, group insurances made on employees are part of emoluments and to be recorded in block 7.
+Blocks 4 and 4.1: Receipts 78 If there are entries in items 301 to 306 Yes, it is possible in a few cases.
 Even among them, in most of these cases, there will be positive entry in item 413 of block 4.
-Only for units doing job work, there may not be any entry in block 4.
-79 The part of the quantity manufactured during the month, but non-sold will be 80 How to evaluate stocks of finished goods?
-3 81 Whether semi finished goods/finished goods given to employees or consumed by owner will find place in item 443 or in block 4 or in block 7? in items 401-406.
-Care may be taken that
+Only for units doing job work, there 79 may not be any entry in block 4.
+The part of the quantity manufactured during the month, but non-sold will be valued at ex-factory value.
+80 - First of all, It may be understood that stocks of finished goods are not considered for the survey.
+However, stocks in the sense that no sales are made out of the manufactured quantity during the month, the same may be valued at ex- factory value.
+It may be noted that in BI.3, consumption of raw materials towards the quantity manufactured during the reference period only will be considered.
+81 goods given to employees or It can come in item 443, if it is not reported in items 401-406.
+Care may be taken that there is no duplication of entries in blocks 4 and 4.1.
+On the other hand, expenses on those materials will preferably appear in block 7 and not in block 3 or 3.1.